This policy relates to the integrated degrees with an International Foundation Year with a September 2022 start date.

 After an online application is received, an email acknowledgement is sent automatically to the applicant to acknowledge safe receipt.
 This should include the application number (or Leeds ID number) that is assigned to the applicant.

-The applicant can track the status of the application using the login name and pin number created when the application was initially submitted online.
+The applicant can track the status of the application using the login name and PIN created when the application was initially submitted online.
 During the online application process, the applicant can upload copies of the results transcripts for any examinations for which the results are already known, including any English language qualifications.
 Until these are received it is not possible to process the application.
-A decision is made and communicated to the applicant (see the Decisions and Communications with Applicants section below).
+A decision is made and communicated to the applicant (see the Decisions and communications with applicants section of this page).

 The International Pathways Centre will consider applications for deferred entry and encourages such applicants to make use of the personal statement section of the application form to explain their reasons for requesting deferral.